ashwinluke/project-search-service/README.md

 # project-search-service

-The project-search-service service is used to create/update/search/delete and publish the project.
+The project-search-service service is used to create/update/search/delete the projectRecord on ElasticSearch.

 # Prerequisties
 kakfa should up and run on 9092